The Solomon Islands

 Asia-Pacific

-The Solomon Islands will start on its TNA process in 2020 as part of the TNA IV project, at which point it will start deciding its priority sectors and technologies for both mitigation and adaptation.
+The Solomon Islands initiated its Technology Needs Assessment (TNA) process in 2020 under the TNA IV project.
+In the initial phase, it identified its priority sectors and technologies for both mitigation and adaptation.

 The Solomon Islands consist of an archipelago of 994 islands located in the south-west Pacific Ocean and have a population of approximately 674,900 (2019 est.).
 This island nation consists of both mountainous, volcanic islands and low-lying coral atolls in a tuna- and mineral-rich area.
 Most people’s livelihoods rely on agriculture, fishing and forestry, while most manufactured products and petroleum are imported.